 Adis continues, “Rencore and skybow are the winning team for everyone who wants to get out of the legacy trap, helping organizations to discover, analyze and transform legacy customizations no matter how they were developed or where they were deployed, and to lay the path forward to a legacy-free modern workplace.

-The Rencore Platform helps organizations who are seeking to gradually modernize or de-customize their SharePoint environment, or who are in the process of migrating to Office 365.
+Rencore helps organizations who are seeking to gradually modernize or de-customize their SharePoint environment, or who are in the process of migrating to Office 365.
 It helps them to discover, analyze, and then transform their existing on-premises customizations so that their environments better align with the new standards that Microsoft has been encouraging developers to follow for customization – such as the SharePoint Framework.
 And by taking the time to gradually and organically evolve their customizations, they will be better prepared for the new requirements of next-generation SharePoint platforms, such as SharePoint Server 2019, SharePoint Online, and beyond

 Iteration is Key

 For those of us who grew up in the 1980’s, you probably remember the line from the GI Joe cartoons: “Now you know – and knowing is half the battle.”
 That line really defines the core of any business transformation: knowing what is there, and then taking action.
-A solution like The Rencore Platform will not only decrease the time and cost associated with migration and transformation, but also reduce the risks inherent to these activities by providing much-needed visibility across your environment.
+A solutions like Rencore’s will not only decrease the time and cost associated with migration and transformation, but also reduce the risks inherent to these activities by providing much-needed visibility across your environment.
 And once you have visibility, you can prioritize each team site and customization, allowing you to move with the least impact to your end users.

 According to Microsoft MVP Liam Cleary, the right time to be thinking about moving away from InfoPath and SPDesigner is now, giving you plenty of runway to prioritize the “low hanging fruit” from the really difficult customizations that may require a complete re-architecture.